DayDreamMods/.github/README.md

 ### Alternative Local Solution

-First add a new remote named `something`:
+First add a new remote named `remote`:

-`git remote add something https://github.com/RedEyeMods/.github.git`
+`git remote add remote https://github.com/RedEyeMods/.github.git`

 and fetching it:

-`git fetch something`
+`git fetch remote`

 Mergeable branches can be force merged initially into repos by adding a remote and then merging of `something/mergeable/xyz` with `--allow-unrelated-histories`.
 Further merges need no extra tag since the history is now related.

-`git merge something/mergeable/xyz [--allow-unrelated-histories]`
+`git merge remote/mergeable/xyz [--allow-unrelated-histories]`

 The below workflow mergeables are working and in use frequently: